botanicus/pay-per-task/docs/scalling.md

 # Current Limitations

+## File System

 Consumer **ppt.inbox.backup** saves everything to the file system.
 It doesn't matter too much since this is only just-in-case and also I still might decide to use the API to crawl the apps regularly, since now **ppt.webs.in** is the single point of failure.

+## Redis (Rather Theoretical)

+Redis can be distributed, but since it's in-memory, the price of that is significantly higher.

 # Concerns